mesosphere/dcos-docs-site/pages/ksphere/dispatch/1.3/operations/resource-management/index.md

         tolerationSeconds: 600
 ```

-This file configuration creates an entry in the `config-defaults` ConfigMap that is consumed by tekton to launch pods with the following template:
+This file configuration creates an entry in the `config-defaults` ConfigMap that is consumed by Tekton to launch pods with the following template:

 ```yaml
 apiVersion: v1